 Chickpeas - The recipe calls for two cans of chickpeas for convenience, but about three cups of cooked chickpeas can be used if you're not using the canned variety.
 For another recipe with chickpeas, try tomato chickpea stew with spinach.

 Lime tahini dressing - The tahini-based sauce pairs tahini, fresh lime juice, and cilantro for an easy, flavorful sauce.
-The vegan oil-free salad dressing can be substituted with vegan chipotle dressing, cilantro cashew dressing, lemon herb tahini dressing, or smoky tahini dressing.
+The vegan oil-free salad dressing can be substituted with vegan chipotle dressing, cilantro cashew dressing, vegan lemon tahini dressing, or smoky tahini dressing.

 Tips